Skip to content

 December 18, 2009

-Surprisingly, in the hot summer weather we’ve been having in Canberra my felted scarves and wraps have attracted a lot of interest at the local markets.
-People must be thinking ahead to winter.
-As a long time felter its really great to see a broader acceptance of felting now – a very different situation to when I first started making felt.
-Most people buying my felt seem to be familiar with the felting process, or know other feltmakers.
-This growing enthusiasm and local knowledge of felting must be due in a large part to our very active Canberra Region Feltmakers group that was set up in the mid-nineties.
+Surprisingly, in the hot summer weather we’ve had in Canberra my felted scarves and wraps have attracted a lot of interest at the local markets.
+People are thinking ahead to winter, I guess.
+As a long time feltmaker it’s really great to see a broader acceptance of felting now – a very different situation to when I started making felt.
+Most people buying my felt are familiar with the felting process, or know other feltmakers.
+This growing enthusiasm towards felting might be due in a large part to our very active Canberra Region Feltmakers group, set up in the mid-nineties.

 My stall at the Old Bus Depot Markets

-Starting a textile business at this time of year featuring wool felt has been quite challenging.
-Before the interest shown in my wearable felt, my initial ideas for new things to make for local Canberra weekend markets steered right away from wearable scarves and wraps.
-My current summer stock includes more practical things such as handwoven home furnishings and tableware, as well as delicate felt lattice bells for hanging on Christmas trees.
-My wearable wraps and scarves were displayed at the markets more as a backdrop to my newer woven and felted homewares.
+Starting to have a stall at the markets at this time of year featuring wool felt has been quite challenging.
+Before the interest shown in my wearable felt, my ideas for new things to make for local Canberra weekend markets steered right away from wearable scarves and wraps.
+My current summer stock includes more practical things such as hand-woven home furnishings and tableware, as well as delicate felt lattice bells for hanging on Christmas trees.
+My wearable wraps and scarves are displayed at the markets more as a backdrop to my newer woven and felted homewares.

 I’ve also been developing an idea to make felt Christmas trees, based on ones I exhibited many years ago for one of the Crafts for Christmas exhibitions organised by Craft ACT.
 The current tree is a scaled down version more suited for display on table tops.
 With an oiled timber base and post, the Christmas tree all comes apart and stores flat for storage in a box.
 Finalising the design details is proving to be rather slow, hopefully I’ll have some ready for the Old Bus Depot Markets this weekend.